 Haibun (俳文) is a Japanese genre of writing that mixes chiefly autobiographical prose with haiku.
 The most famous example is Bashō’s Oku no hosomichi, or Narrow Road to the Interior.
 The key to the art of haibun is the graceful pairing of poem and prose, where the poem links to the prose yet shifts away from it, in much the same way that verses relate to each other in a renku by linking and leaping.
-See a fuller definition of haibun at Notes on Forms, and read more about haiku (which is much misunderstood) on the Haiku and Senryu pages.
+See a fuller definition of haibun at Notes on Japanese Forms, and read more about haiku (which is much misunderstood) on the Further Reading, Essays, and Haiku and Senryu pages.
 The prose part of haibun may be considered to be a sort of prose poem.
 Most of the following haibun have been previously published.

 Haiku and the Japanese Garden [a haibun of sorts]